 Knowing how to perfectly combine wine with food is a real art, since the idea is that the flavours of both are reinforced and intensified instead of cancelling each other out.

 Wine is produced around the world

 There are vineyards and wine producers in all five continents and while it may seem strange, there are vines in Antarctica.

 There are many aromas in wine and one of the most particular and strange ones is cat’s pee, although ideally its presence should be very subtle, since when the odour is strong and persists in the mouth it is regarded as a vintage defect.

 WHERE TO STAY

 From Fuerte Hoteles you can enjoy, in addition to its services, the best of each point of Andalucia.
 More than 60 years of experience are the best guarantee for taking the time to discover these marine impressions.
-Marbella, Conil, El Rompido or Torrox are some sites where you can find these amazing accommodations, close to all these wine tourism points we recommend.
+Grazalema, Conil, El Rompido or Torrox are some sites where you can find these amazing accommodations, close to all these wine tourism points we recommend.